imranhirey/v2.skillhoblandingpage/content/faq.md

 keywords: "Skillhob, frequently asked questions, courses, enrollment, duration, beginners, certificate, progress tracking, resources, prerequisites, age restrictions, support, course switch, group activities, learning environment"
 faqs:
 - title: Where is Skillhob located?
   answer: Skillhob is located in the heart of London, UK.
-Our physical address is [insert address here].
+Our physical address is in london.
 However, please note that we also offer online courses to cater to a wider audience.

 - title: What courses do you offer for adults?
   answer: Skillhob offers a range of courses for adults, including software development, web development, data science, cybersecurity, and more.
 Visit our website for a complete list of courses.